mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

       deriving (Show, Generic)
       deriving anyclass (FromJSON, ToJSON)

-When the ``reload`` endpoint is called, the off-chain code obtains a list of ``UtxoEscrowInfo`` belonging to the wallet triggering the operation.
-In addition to the escrow info, the Observable State includes a special integer ``reloadFlag``.
+In addition to the escrows information, the Observable State includes a special integer called ``reloadFlag``:
-The "reload" endpoint takes an integer as a parameter and sets it as the value of the ``reloadFlag``.
-This way, the caller is able to tell when the Observable State shown in the status is updated.

 .. code:: Haskell